aravind-alpha/ApacheSpark-Scala/README.md

 I used spark 2.3.1 and scala 2.11.8 version which is highly stable by the time I created this repository.
 Dont Follow my code Grab some spark-scala projects from internet and start working on it.
 My Code is just my code snippets to get the hang of how spark works

 ## Contact:
-You can mail me anytime s.aravindviews@gmail.com and I will respond within a day.We can collab and learn more Good Luck all :thumbsup:
+You can mail me anytime s.aravindviews@gmail.com and I will respond within a day.We can collaborate and learn more Good Luck all :thumbsup: